Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ### Uniting groups

-Making a game for a `Hard` audience is risky and difficult.
+Making a game for the `Hard` audience is risky and difficult.
 In my opinion, it is more reasonable to make a game for `Core` (especially since it is larger) and, if possible, capture `Hard` players.

 You can notice that the preferences of `Hard` and `Core` players are close for the same sizes of agencies and the number of competitors.
 Therefore, they can be combined into one group.

 The combination of the properties "small agency" + "many competitors" looks strange in terms of gameplay.
 This is also could be seen from the sizes of the groups, so, in my opinion, it can be removed from consideration.

-As a result, we will have three types of possible games.
+As a result, we have three types of possible games.

 You may see the properties of the groups using the filters `* Game: <group number>`.